pierluigi-failla/elasticize_files/README.rst

 ================

-Crawl, process and index your files the way you like, applying in top of them the functions you like.
+Crawl, process and index your files the way you like, applying in top of them the functions you like, storing the results in Elastic.
 Fast, in parellel.

 Description